mvk/blog.wooh.hu/content/post/quieton-review.md

 The carry/charger box itself is made of plastic.
 You don't want to drop it, because it might break.
 I wouldn't say this is the best quality product ever I've seen but probably last for a few years falling into pieces.

 There are a lot of active noise cancelling earplugs about the same size out there in the market.
-I give **9/10 for size**, because it's possible to sleep with it.
+To size I give **9 / 10**, because it's possible to sleep with it.
 Although others reported that they always hear the test beep sound during the night.

 ### Price